Rydberg Atomic Quantum MIMO Receivers for The Multi-User Uplink: The Proposed RAQ-MIMO Scheme and Constructed Signal Model

 In our RAQ-MIMO system, we exploit Cesium (Cs) atoms for receiving $K$ simultaneous RF signals having the same carrier frequency of $f_c$ from $K$ users.
-We then construct the flexible RAQ-MIMO receiver architecture, as portrayed in Fig. \ref{fig:RAQ-MIMO}(a).
+We then construct a flexible RAQ-MIMO receiver architecture, as portrayed in Fig. \ref{fig:RAQ-MIMO}(a).
 Specifically, we employ $M_1 \ge 1$ vapor cells, where each vapor cell filled up with Cs atoms is spatially penetrated by $M_2 \ge 1$ pairs of counter-propagating laser (probe and coupling) beams to form a total of $M = M_1 M_2$ receiver sensors.
-More particularly, we assume that these $M$ sensors form a ULA having a spacing of $d \le \frac{\lambda}{2}$\footnote{We note that this condition is typically required for arrays, so that different directional cosines can be physically distinguished \cite[Ch.
+More particularly, we assume that these $M$ sensors form a uniform linear array (ULA) having a spacing of $d \le \frac{\lambda}{2}$, \footnote{We note that this condition is an algorithmic requirement for arrays, so that different directional cosines can be physically distinguished \cite[Ch.
 7]{Tse2005Fundamentals}.}, where $\lambda$ is the wavelength of the $K$ RF signals.
 Based on this spacing, we note that our RAQ-MIMO structure is flexible enough for realizing arrays operating both at low and high frequencies.
-Specifically, we have the following two special cases, as discussed in \cite{gong2024RAQRs}: \ding{172} For low-frequency signals having longer wavelengths, our RAQ-MIMO receiver reduces to a vapor cell array, where each vapor cell encompasses a receiver sensor, namely we have $M_2 = 1$ and $M = M_1$. \ding{173} For high-frequency signals having shorter wavelengths, our RAQ-MIMO receiver becomes a beam array within a single vapor cell, where we have $M_1 = 1$ and $M = M_2$.
+Specifically, we have the following two special cases, as discussed in \cite{gong2024RAQRs}: (i) For low-frequency signals having longer wavelengths, our RAQ-MIMO receiver reduces to a vapor cell array, where each vapor cell encompasses a receiver sensor, namely we have $M_2 = 1$ and $M = M_1$. (ii) For high-frequency signals having shorter wavelengths, our RAQ-MIMO receiver becomes a beam array within a single vapor cell, where we have $M_1 = 1$ and $M = M_2$.